Late capitalism: Blotting out inequality

+Making capitalism affordable again

-This insight is not a small matter — a recent scientific study offers evidence for the claim that “economic inequality is one of the strongest predictors of where and when democracy erodes.”
-Straight after losing the 2024 election and throughout 2025, the “managerialist” US Democrats invested heavily in focus group research and survey research by party-linked pollsters and market research firms, to understand voter attitudes, especially among groups where the Democrats lost ground.
+Straight after losing the 2024 election and throughout 2025, the "managerialist" US Democrats invested heavily in focus group research and survey research by party-linked pollsters and market research firms to understand voter attitudes, especially among groups where the Democrats lost ground.
 They wanted to find out via reports to party leaders why support for the Democrats had eroded, and how they might win the hearts and minds of the people next time.

 The conclusion reached by September 2025 was that ordinary Americans were concerned most of all about "affordability" — a "populist" problem they appear to have, and that the wealthy US elites apparently do not have.
 That was precisely the voter sentiment which the liberals had, despite good advice, deliberately dismissed during the election campaign in 2024 — to their peril.
+On 18 December 2025, the US Democrats said that they would not release the official "autopsy report" on what went wrong in the 2024 presidential election, because "a public airing of its failures would distract from focusing on winning future elections".

-Alexandria Ocasio-Cortez argued in March 2025 that the US Democratic Party “can come together around fighting for the little guy and gal, a core value she insists does not belong to any particular ideological camp — or at least shouldn’t.”
-Ocasio-Cortez said she believes “economic populism is the path forward”.
-That would involve winning votes with plans to reverse the cutbacks of US welfare state provisions (education, housing, healthcare, social security, labour rights, civil rights, culture etc.) and redistributing wealth.
+Alexandria Ocasio-Cortez argued already in March 2025 that the US Democratic Party "can come together around fighting for the little guy and gal", a core value she insisted "does not belong to any particular ideological camp — or at least shouldn't."
+Ocasio-Cortez said she believes "economic populism is the path forward".
+That would involve winning votes with plans to reverse the cutbacks of US welfare state provisions (education, housing, healthcare, social security, labour rights, civil rights, culture etc.) and redistributing income and wealth.
 However, this does not yet solve the fiscal problem of creating the wealth that can repay the gigantic US public debt (the fiscal crisis of the state, which Donald Trump aspires to solve, by incentivizing production, raising earnings and cutting costs).